 The filling used here is blueberry, but any of the fillings for naleśniki, pierogi, and uszka can be used.

-1 large egg (room-temperature, or 2 large room-temperature egg yolks)
+1 large egg, or 2 large egg yolks, at room temperature

-- Optional: 1 to 2 tablespoons kirsch, brandy, or lemon juice
+1 to 2 tablespoons brandy or kirsch, or lemon juice

 Make the Dough

 In a large bowl, mix together flour and salt.
 Add the egg and enough water to make a medium-soft dough.

 Knead in a stand mixer or by hand until smooth.
 But don't overwork the dough because it will become tough.